 Hint: Use the Categorized renderer.

 Geoprocessing refers to the set of operations used to transform the input data to create a new dataset.
-This section will learn about some essential vector and raster geoprocessing tools to solve a complex spatial analysis problem.
+In this section you will learn about some essential vector and raster geoprocessing tools to solve a complex spatial analysis problem.

 In this analysis, we will learn how to download vector data from OpenStreetMap and use it to determine the number of people who live within 1 km of a metro station.